Theoretical and Observational Bounds on Dynamical Chern-Simons Gravity as an Effective Field Theory: UV Completion

 Then, the last term in brackets in (\ref{Lm}) should be very, very small.
 Also, we have already mentioned above that $L>m_\psi^{-1}$, so the third term in brackets must be small.
 We also have the rescaled coupling $\lambda<1$, as discussed above.
 Finally, the factor of $b^2/144$ is $\sim 10^{-2}$ for $b\sim 1$ or $10^{-4}$ for $b\sim 1/(4\pi)$, and is also small.

 Altogether, the product on the right hand side of Eq.~(\ref{Lm}) implies that $\delta$ must be extremely tiny.
 This suggests that the detectability of the dCS operator on macroscopic dynamics is very limited.
+A useful representation of this result is given ahead in Eq.~(\ref{deltaEst}), which demonstrates this point more clearly.